 Tips for Successfully Growing Enoki Mushrooms

-• Patience and Observation: It is thrilling to see the first signs of mushrooms growing from the white mycelium-covered substrate.
+Patience and Observation: Seeing the first signs of mushrooms growing from the white mycelium-covered substrate is thrilling.
 To ensure the best possible growth, the growing area should be set up in a peaceful location that mimics the natural environment of mushrooms.
 A dark cupboard can be the perfect place to let the mushrooms grow undisturbed.

 FAQ'S